WordPress/gutenberg/docs/designers-developers/designers/design-resources.md

 # Resources

 ## Figma

-[Figma](https://www.figma.com/) includes a library of [Gutenberg UI components](https://www.figma.com/file/ZtN5xslEVYgzU7Dd5CxgGZwq/WordPress-Components?node-id=491%3A3280) found in the `@wordpress/components` npm package, or “WordPress Components”.
-They are stable, fully supported, up to date, and ready for use in designs and prototypes. `@wordpress/components` is an npm package that is published via the Gutenberg repo.
+The [WordPress Design team](https://make.wordpress.org/design/) uses [Figma](https://www.figma.com/) to collaborate and share work.
+If you'd like to contribute, join the [#design channel](https://app.slack.com/client/T024MFP4J/C024MFP4Q) in [Slack](https://make.wordpress.org/chat/) and ask the team to set you up with a free Figma account.
+This will give you access to a helpful library of components used in WordPress.
+They are stable, fully supported, up to date, and ready for use in designs and prototypes.

-### How to get access
+### How to contribute
-To join the WordPress.org Figma team, ping in #design on chat.wordpress.org and let us know whether you need view-only or edit access.
-A Figma admin will contact you for your email address to set up your account.

 ### Resources for learning how to use Figma
 [Getting started with Figma](https://help.figma.com/category/9-getting-started)